 1) If your theme displays the Meta widget on your navigation menu …

-Another setting in your Reading Settings section that affects your feeds is whether to display each article in a feed as full text, or a summary …
+Another setting in the WP Reading Settings section that affects your feeds is whether to display your posts as full text, or just as a summary …

 Post Excerpts can also affect how the content in your feed appears …

-Let’s take a look at how this works.
+Let’s see how this works.

 Next, copy the feed URL to your clipboard …

 If you want, you can check what the RSS feed contains by pasting the feed URL into a feed reader …

 (Paste your URL of your feed into a feed reader to view the feed content.
 Image: Feedreader.com)

 Like feedreaders, WordPress has the ability to process XML/RSS feeds and convert these into content that can be read by your visitors.

 Let’s show you how to add content from another site to yours.

 How To Add RSS Feeds To Your Sidebar